aldorperez1/learn-go-pres/content/070-methods/30-type-embedding.md

 {{< slide id="typeEmbed" >}}

 #### Type Embedding
-- Introduce type embedding as a way to reuse code and extend behavior.
-- Explain that a struct can embed fields from other structs.
+- A struct can embed fields from other structs.
-- Show code examples of struct embedding in Go.

 ---
 #### Type Embedding Example